-The Fund may invest in emerging market countries which could be subject to political and economic change.
+This Fund may invest in emerging market countries which could be subject to political and economic change.

 The Fund may invest in collective investment schemes and other assets which may be illiquid.
-These include limited partnerships and other unquoted investments where valuations are open to substantial subjectivity.
-The Fund may also invest in the COIF Charities Property Fund, which invests directly in property and property related assets which are valued by an independent valuer and as such are open to substantial subjectivity.
-The performance of the Fund may be adversely affected by a downturn in the property market, which could impact on the capital and/or income value of the Fund.
+These include limited partnerships and other unquoted investments where valuations are open to the COIF Charities Property Fund, which invests directly in property and property related assets which are valued by an independent valuer and as such are open to substantial subjectivity.
+The performance of this Fund may be adversely affected by a downturn in the property market which could impact on the capital and/or income value of this Fund.